launchdarkly/integration-framework/docs/getting-started.md

 When you execute your sample commands, observe the request semantics.
 This helps streamline your manifest and template definitions.

+If you are looking to integrate with a third-party service that you are not directly associated with, please open a [Feature Request](https://github.com/launchdarkly/integration-framework/issues/new/choose) describing your goal and expectations for the integration before submitting any Pull Request.

 ## Step 1: Fork this repository

 Fork this repository to your own GitHub account.